 Vignettes

-From the Tabletop to Taipei: ‘Arete CDC’ Arrives at Richard Meier’s Timeless Tower
+Landmark Sculpture Arrives at Richard Meier’s Timeless Tower in Taipei

 “I’ve always admired Richard Meier,” says Richard.
-“He has his own language — there’s a real honor to working with such a storied architect.”
+“He has his own language — It’s an honor to working with such a renowned architect.”

 Timeless Tower

 The Timeless Tower, formally known as the CDC Xin-Yi Residential Tower, was designed by Meier & Partners to, as they put it, “set a new precedent in Taiwan as a private building that dedicates its entire landscape to the public realm.”
-The tower constitutes a major addition to the Taipei skyline and its downtown, an area at the fore of Taiwan’s burgeoning economic growth.
-“It’s still a very fresh, raw city,” Richard noted after his travels.
+The tower constitutes a major addition to the Taipei skyline and its downtown, an area at the fore of Taiwan’s flourishing economic growth.

 As such, Arete is remarkable not only for its carefully deliberated aesthetic and monumental proportions, but for its selection as a highly visible and communally appreciated work of public art in a developing cityscape.